sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

+= 1.4.2 =
+* Fixed bug generating a notice next to link buttons

 = 1.4.1 =
 * Added specific CSS styles to be compatible with twenty fifteen theme
 * Ensure widget CSS class is output in the widget wrapper